Unidata/netcdf-c/man4/netcdf-f77.md

   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-The NetCDF Fortran 77 Interface Guide {.settitle}
+The NetCDF Fortran 77 Interface Guide
 =====================================

 This document describes the FORTRAN-77 interface to the netCDF library.